v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/encryption-sensitivity-labels.md

 Encryption uses Azure Rights Management (Azure RMS).
 Azure RMS uses encryption, identity, and authorization policies.
 To learn more, see [What is Azure Rights Management?](https://docs.microsoft.com/en-us/azure/information-protection/what-is-azure-rms)

-## Set an expiration date for access and restrict offline access
+## How to turn on encryption for a sensitivity label

-When you create a sensitivity label, you can:
+To begin, simply toggle **Encryption** to **On**, and then use the options below to control who can acess email or documents to which this label is applied.
+You can:

-- **Apply these options to both email and documents, or just email.**
+1. **Apply encryption to both email and documents, or just email.** If you choose just email, messages with this label will be encrypted in Outlook, but documents with this label won't be encrypted in other apps, such as Word or PowerPoint.
-- **Allow access to labeled content to expire**, either on a specific date or after a specific number of days after the label is applied.
+2. **Allow access to labeled content to expire**, either on a specific date or after a specific number of days after the label is applied.
 After this time, users won’t be able to open the labeled item.
 If you specify a date, it is effective midnight on that date in your current time zone.
-- **Allow offline access** never, always, or for a specific number of days after the label is applied.
+3. **Allow offline access** never, always, or for a specific number of days after the label is applied.
 If you restrict offline access to never or a number of days, when that threshold is reached, users must be reauthenticated and their access is logged.
 For more information, see the next section on the Rights Management use license.

 ![Encryption settings for sensitivity label](media/Sensitivity_Encryption_settings_for_sensitivity_label.png)